 Other Philatelic products such as first-day covers, stamp albums and presentation packs are available at the Stamp and Philatelic Division of the Manila Central Post Office and in major post offices nationwide.

-Stamp collecting guide as well as the complete list of legit Philately clubs and new stamp releases can be access via PHLPost website.
+Stamp collecting guide as well as the complete list of legit Philately clubs and new stamp releases can be accessed via PHLPost website.

 Stamps are categorized into four:

 Commemorative stamps.
 Stamps that mark the anniversary of an event of national and/or international significance.
-These come in limited quantities and features an important event, person, or special subject.
+These come in limited quantities and feature an important event, person, or special subject.

 Personalized stamps.
 Stamps that are of unique kind where any individual or organization can place an image of the branding or partnership.
-These are usually used to commemorative milestones.
+These are usually used for commemorative milestones.

 Special stamps.
 Stamps that are aimed to promote and publicize events, persons, objects, and local or international observances or holidays.

 Merchandise.
-Philatelic merchandise are items which made to accompany certain major stamps issuances.
+Philatelic merchandise are items which are made to accompany certain major stamps issued.
 These merchandises are other means of marketing stamp collecting and philately.